Blue Green Network Plan

 What happens next?

-Once feedback closes, we’ll review all submissions before presenting the final plan for adoption at a date to be confirmed.
+We're now reviewing all submissions before the final plan is presented for adoption at a date to be confirmed.

 The Blue Green Network Plan is designed to evolve — as our communities grow, so too will the opportunities to shape and refine the network.